sqrDAO/Vietnam-Web3-Directory/README.md

 ## Contributions

-This is a community-curated list of Vietnam Web3-related projects, initiated and maintained by sqrDAO and Aura Network.
+This is a community-curated list of Vietnam Web3-related projects, initiated and maintained by sqrDAO.
 If you have a project that you would like to add, please match or improve upon the format of the existing entries.

 For starter, please follow the directory [guide](guide.md).